Eng/AIS 2200 (Crosslisted)

 Wolfsong, Louis Owens

-To access in this course, you will need to go to the URL hhttps://blackboard.uncp.edu/.
+To access this course, you will need to go to the URL hhttps://blackboard.uncp.edu/.
 Once you register for the course, you will automatically be enrolled in the Blackboard site.
 You will not be able to login to the class without a username and password; you must apply for a UNCP email account (which can be done online).
 The first time you attempt to enter the course, you will need this information to logon to the course.
 From then on, you will logon to the course using the same username and password University Computing supplies to you.
-I expect each of you to set up an account, logon to the course, and send me an email by the end of the first week of classes.
-Also check the discussion board for a prompt to respond to.
+I expect each of you to participate in the discussion board for this week.

 Note: This course fulfills some requirements for the General Education Curriculum at UNCP.
 The goals and objectives can be found at http://www.uncp.edu/catalog/html/acad_prog.htm.